CyberT33N/YouTube-Bulk-Music-Player/README.md

 # YouTube Bulk Music Player
-This Bot is based on Puppeteer and will autoplay a list of imported YouTube Links!
+This Bot will parse YouTube links from unformarted text, generate a internal playlist and then autoplay each link until all videos was played!

 Works with default links or playlist links:
 - https://www.youtube.com/watch?v=GvEMP8pvxJs